Poo, Spew and Other Gross Things Animals Do wins a Whitley Award!

-I’ll be appearing on two panels: one called “Dreaming of sharing the wonders of the animal kingdom” (which is aimed at teachers and educators), and another called “Dreaming of sharing the wonders of the natural world” (which is aimed at other creators).
-I’m so pleased to be appearing alongside fabulous kidlit stars like Clare Saxby, Gina Newton, Stephanie Owen Reeder and Sami Bayly – and to have a captive audience to tell animal stories to!
+I was so honoured to be there that I even ironed all my shirts!
+(This is very rare, as I am very bad at ironing – see evidence below).
+After making myself presentable, I appeared on two panels: one called “Dreaming of sharing the wonders of the animal kingdom” (which was aimed at teachers and educators), and another called “Dreaming of sharing the wonders of the natural world” (which was aimed at other creators).
+I had a fabulous time, appearing alongside fabulous kidlit stars Clare Saxby, Gina Newton, Stephanie Owen Reeder and Sami Bayly.
+We all agreed that it was excellent to have a captive audience to tell weird and gross animal stories to.

 Our Book Launch Party Poo-Stravaganza!